longcoding/scala-simple-JsonParser/README.md

 * T to json.
 * You can add default Json ++ your extra json. ( override extraJson function )
 </br>
-* It is just for studying relection.
-But this library do not have any problems.
+* It is just for studying reflection.
+But this library does not have any problems.

 ## How To Use
-    case class yourCustomClass(a: Int, b: String)
+    case class YourCustomClass(param1: Int, param2: String)

     //extends Mode
     val yourCustomClass = yourCustomClass(0, "5")